PandemiaProject/pandemia/README.md

 ![pandemia Logo](pandemia_logo.jpg)

-Pandemia is able to simulate and visualize the spread of an infectious disease across multiple regions.
-These regions might, for example, represent all the countries of the world, or the administrative divisions of a single country.
-The model is fast and scalable, able to simulate extremely large numbers of individuals while supporting a wide range of features.
+Pandemia is able to simulate and visualize the spread of an infectious disease across multiple geographical regions, for example the countries of the world or the administrative divisions of a country.
+The model is fast and scalable, able to simulate extremely large numbers of individuals while supporting a wide range of highly adaptable features.

+This software can be used by researchers looking to assess the impact of policy in the context of a public health emergency caused by an infection disease.
+The disease could, for example, be a respiratory infectious disease spread by a coronavirus or an influenza virus.
+The emergence and re-emergence of infectious diseases threatens the health and wellbeing of people all over the world, and tools such as Pandemia can play a vital role in supporting pandemic preparedness and response.

+This document contains an overview of the model, a quickstart guide and information for contributors.

 The code is mixed Python and C.

-## Requirements

- * Python 3.10

 ## Overview
 The Pandemia simulator acts upon a **World**.
 A **World** consists of a number of objects of type